Jesse Sublett

-Jesse Sublett (born May 15, 1954) is a musician and writer from Austin, Texas.
-As a musician he is best known for his long-running rock trio, The Skunks.
+Jesse Sublett (born May 15, 1954) is a musician, writer, and visual artist from Austin, Texas.
+As a musician, he is best known for his long-running rock trio, The Skunks.
 His essays and journalism have appeared in a wide range of publications, and he is also known for his mystery novels featuring a bass-playing sleuth named Martin Fender.

 Early life

 Jesse Sublett was born in Johnson City, Texas, where he was valedictorian at Lyndon B. Johnson High School.
 He attended Southwest Texas State University for two years, then moved to Austin in 1974.

+Personal life

+Sublett and his wife, Lois Richwine, were married in 1984.
+They have one son, Dashiell Sublett, who was born in Los Angeles in 1993.